-One of the big mistakes I see CEOs and other senior-level executives make is not fully leveraging the power of LinkedIn.
+One of the big mistakes I see CEOs and other senior-level executives make is not fully leveraging LinkedIn’s power.

 Whether you are refreshing your brand or trying to bolster your online presence, here are three executive LinkedIn best practices to take your profile from bare-bones to a stand-out presentation.

-Although LinkedIn is a social media platform, it is dedicated to professional networking and is a great way for executives to make connections, share their industry expertise + insights, executive resume, and source new opportunities.
+Although LinkedIn is a social media platform, it is dedicated to professional networking and is a great way for executives to make connections, share their industry expertise and insights, create an executive resume, and source new opportunities.

 Optimize Your LinkedIn Profile

-A polished online presence that reinforces your career brand and is optimized for findability should be a top priority for people of all career levels and especially at the executive level.
+A polished online presence that reinforces your career brand and is optimized for findability should be a top priority for people of all career levels, especially executives.

-– Review Your Headline: You have 220 characters to communicate your value + areas of expertise and your career focus.
+– Review Your Headline: You have 220 characters to communicate your value + areas of expertise, and career focus.
 Here is a formula to craft a stand-out headline:

 Target Title + Value Offer + Keywords = SEO-Optimized Headline

-– Upload a Profile Picture: Yes, your headshot matters and with most job searches and networking activities performed online your profile picture must be on-brand, inviting, and targeted to your market.
-When prepping for your photo, take into consideration your attire, the background, your posture, and facial expression.
+Upload a Profile Picture: Yes, your headshot matters.
+With most job searches and networking activities performed online, your profile picture must be on-brand, inviting, and targeted to your market.
+When prepping for your photo, consider your attire, the background, your posture, and facial expression.

 Build Your LinkedIn Network

-Chances are you already have a LinkedIn profile but haven’t invested time into building your network.
-If you haven’t already done so, start making connections by searching for people you already know or trust –individuals you work with, former colleagues, and college alumni.
+Chances are, you already have a LinkedIn profile but haven’t invested time in building your network.
+If you haven’t already done so, start making connections by searching for people you know or trust –individuals you work with, former colleagues, and college alumni.

-If you’ve already built your network, take the time to nurture those relationships by staying in touch.
-The key to effective networking is to focus on the quality of vs. quantity of your connections.
+If you’ve already built your network, nurture those relationships by staying in touch.
+The key to effective networking is to focus on the quality rather than the quantity of your connections.

 – Customize Your Connection Requests: Take the time to craft a personalized connection request rather than sending the standard ‘I’d like to join your network.”